DrDonk/recoveryOS/README.md

 You will need to have qemu-img utility, from QEMU, on the path.

-* Linux - These can be installed from Linux repos, for example Debian based distros:
+* Linux - These can be installed from Linux repos, for example Debian based distros

     `sudo apt install -y qemu-utils`

-* macOS - use [brew](https://brew.sh) package manager install on macOS
+* macOS - use [brew](https://brew.sh) package manager to install on macOS
-installed:

     `brew install qemu`

 * Windows - use [Chocolatey](https://chocolatey.org) or [Scoop](https://scoop.sh) to install on Windows

     `choco/scoop install qemu`

 ## Instructions
 1. Unzip the archive maintaining the folder structure
 2. Open a console/shell in the folder with the tool